 2. Law Firm SEO in Spanish

 Organic traffic is highly desired by all attorneys (and every business), especially for high intent queries.
-And while it’s a strategy that requires long-term commitment and resources, it can pay back in the long run.
-The differentiation we see in Spanish SEO for Law Firms, is again, the untapped potential.
-First, not all law firms have the capabilities to handle cases in Spanish (if that’s the case for you, you can look into our guide on how to sign Hispanic clients without speaking Spanish).
+After all, while it’s a strategy that requires long-term commitment and resources, it can pay back big in the long run.
+The differentiation we see in Spanish SEO for law firms is, again, the untapped potential.
+First, not all law firms have the capability to handle cases in Spanish (if that’s the case for you, you can look into our guide on how to sign Hispanic clients without speaking Spanish).
 Additionally, we’ve come across a significant pool of Spanish-speaking law firms that either have a “Se Habla Espanol” icon or a couple of translated pages on their website.
-Finally, there are others, the majority, that use a translation for the Spanish website, converting their pre-existing content.
+Finally, there are others, the majority, that simply translate their content for their Spanish website, converting pre-existing content.
 Do you already see the opportunity here?
 While it’s still a very demanding process that will take time, a carefully researched and executed legal content strategy that will reflect your law firm’s buyer persona, combined with content transcreation, can increase your chances to rank high and dominate the SERPs.

-Extra Tip: Combine Spanish Google Ads with SEO to increase your chances for newly signed clients, as a holistic strategy will allow you to dominate the SERPs and get in front of prospective clients at a higher frequency.
+Extra Tip: Combine Spanish Google Ads with SEO to increase your chances for newly signed clients.
+This holistic strategy will allow you to dominate the SERPs and get in front of prospective clients at a higher frequency.

 3. Law Firm Social Media in Spanish

-Here we are combining organic posting for law firms and Social Media ads in Spanish, as you should combine them for optimized results.
-Having a thoroughly researched and adequately executed strategy in Spanish will help you raise your law firm’s brand awareness and simultaneously get in front of prospective clients.
-US Hispanics are heavy mobile users and spend a significant percentage of their day on social media, making them ideal prospects for Social Media campaigns.
+Here are some examples of us combining organic posting for law firms and social media ads in Spanish.
+We recommend you combine them asa well for optimized results.
+Having a thoroughly researched and adequately executed strategy in Spanish will help you raise your law firm’s brand awareness and simultaneously get you in front of prospective clients.
+US Hispanics are heavy mobile users and spend a significant percentage of their day on social media, making them ideal prospects for social media campaigns.